a-robu/dlg-assessment/README.md

 I chose to use the _Pytest_ testing framework because I like [the simplicity of assertions in pytest](https://docs.pytest.org/en/stable/assert.html).

+# Assumptions & Limitations

+This solution is a toy example of how a software project can work.
+Typically I find that my dependencies can become a bit more complex (such as needing software that can be conveniently installed with a distro's package manager) and I tend to then Docker-ize my projects.
+Here, that is not necessary as the dependencies are very simple and the software is still easy to run.

+No way to execute the code in production is provided, although it would be trivial to, for example, [run this on Google AppEngine](https://github.com/GoogleCloudPlatform/appengine-bottle-skeleton/blob/master/app.yaml).

 # Original Problem Description

 ## Software Engineer Python Test